 Of all the dazzling performers on France’s south coast that season, Silva was most consistent.
 For the duration of the campaign.

 His former team-mate Fabinho confessed in February 2017:

 After all, he is not a player with staggering numbers.

 Indeed, he arrived as an unknown in France.
 I was surprised they signed him after only one match with Benfica’s senior squad.
 Today, he has become something else.

 Bernardo Silva has admitted that he owes much to Leonardo Jardim who is more like a father to him than a former coach.

 In his words…“Personally, Jardim has given me a lot,” Bernardo Silva confirms.
 “He works well with young players.

-He saw I was young and gave me the opportunitie.
+He saw I was young and gave me the opportunity.
 In my head, I felt different.
 I’ve improved within just 3 months of joining the French club.”

-Jadim loved him so much that he made him a traditional number 10 in the club after first offering him the number 15 shirt.
+Jardim loved him so much that he made him a traditional number 10 in the club.
+This came after he first offered him the number 15 shirt.

-Reason is because he admired his sweet left foot, his movement and dribbling skills.
+The reason is that he admired his sweet left foot, his movement and his dribbling skills.
 Bernardo made 132 appearances for Monaco, helping the Club to a Ligue 1 title in 2016/17.